 Fig.1 Average root distribution percentages of plantcane at DEV, MID and MAT stages in fields E20 and B13 (2011/2012).

 Table VI shows the overall mean of the total root density for each of the DEV, MID, and MAT stages of the ratoon cane growth, for locations 1 and 2, in the second season (2012/2013).
-It obvious that, the overall mean of the total root density of location 1 was higher than that of location 2, at all stages of ratoon cane growth.
+It is obvious that, the overall mean of the total root density of location 1 was higher than that of location 2, at all stages of ratoon cane growth.
 At DEV stage were 108.3 and 112.3, at MID stage were 109.7 and 112.3 and at MAT stage were 127.3 and 132.6 roots per plants, for location 2 and location 1, respectively.
-There are also no great increase from the DEV sage to the MID stage of ratoon cane growth, and a clear increase was also recorded in crop progress from MID to MAT stage.
+There is also no significant increase from the DEV sage to the MID stage of ratoon cane growth, but a significant increase was recorded in crop progress from MID to MAT stage.

-Table VI Average root distribution of first ratooncane at the
+Table VI Average root distribution of first ratoon cane at the